 He has directed projects for clients ranging from Under Armour, to DVF, Kate Spade, Condé and Nast, to name a select few.
 Evan has built a reputation in the health and wellness spaces as well, shooting for Columbia-Presbyterian and Hope and Heroes Children’s Cancer Fund for over 15 years.

-Farah was sought out by Mariah Carey to be her personal editor.
-Soon after, she became the personal editor to the legendary Prince.
-Since then, Farah has gone on to edit and direct several award-winning projects, with a consistent focus on women’s stories–especially women of color.
+Farah X is an award-winning Pakistani-American director and editor, whose list of clients includes Prince, Mariah Carey, and Beyoncé – among many other industry icons.
+Her first music video got her on Billboard Magazine's 'Top 10 Up and Coming Directors to Watch' list.
+She was sought out by Mariah Carey to be her personal editor and soon thereafter, took on the same role for the legendary Prince.
+Since then, Farah has gone on to edit and direct award-winning projects, with a consistent focus on women’s stories – especially women of color.
 Her work has been showcased at SXSW, AFI Docs, LA Film Festival and can be seen on Netflix and iTunes.

-Farah recently finished co-directing (and co-editing) her first feature length documentary, The Remix: Hip Hop x Fashion.
-The film premiered at Tribeca Film Festival in 2019 and has gone on to win several awards worldwide.
-She is also finishing her first novel.
+Farah co-directed (and co-edited) her first feature length documentary, The Remix: Hip Hop x Fashion.
+The film premiered at Tribeca Film Festival in 2019 and has gone on to win several awards worldwide before being picked up by Netflix.